librarianrafia/cv/index.md

 - Facilitated visitors’ experiences in the Hands on History Room, ensuring safety and being available to answer guests’ questions.

 ## Continuing Education
+ `2023` <a href="https://www.libraryjournal.com/event/equity-centered-instruction-feb-2023"> Equity-Centered Instruction, Library Journal</a>
+- Participant in Spring 2023 cohort of Equity-Centered Instruction: Strategies for the Library or Classroom Online Workshop and Guest Speaker Program.

  `2022` <a href="https://idea.infosci.utk.edu/"> IDEA AI 2022 cohort</a>
 - Participant in 2022 cohort of IDEA (Innovation, Disruption, Enquiry, Access) Institute on Artificial Intelligence (AI).